 If you are looking for an easier, family-friendly hike, try the Equinox Pond Trail.
 This flat, one-mile “Flatlanders Path” loops around the pond.
 Keep an eye out for wildlife and if you want to explore more of the Preserve, pick up a map at the trailhead and look for Robin’s Lookout off the Red Gate Trail for a great view of the Battenkill Valley.

 If you are new to angling, sign up for a lesson at the Orvis Fly-Fishing School, where you can learn casting, how to tie knots, proper fly selection, and how to play, land, and safely release fish.
-If you already know the basics, you can hire a guide like Young’s Fly Fishing to take you out to the locally-known spots.
+If you already know the basics, you can hire a guide like Young’s Fly Fishing to take you out to the locally-known spots along the Battenkill.

 As a kid, I relished the days we spent whipping down the mountain on Bromley’s Alpine slide.
 I’ve been able to pass that thrill on to my daughter on a recent visit to Bromley’s Mountain Adventure Park, which is open from Memorial Day weekend through early October.
-In addition to the triple track Alpine Slide, there is a four-story Giant Swing, waterslide, scenic chairlift ride, Kidzone, Zip Rider zip line, and an Aerial Adventure Park to traverse.
-You can even try your hand at disc golf on the Woods & Meadows 18-hole, lift-served course.
+In addition to the triple-track Alpine Slide, there is a four-story Giant Swing, waterslide, scenic chairlift ride, mini golf, and other fun, family-friendly attractions.

 If you travel south on Route 7A, or The Shires of Vermont Byway, you will find a few covered bridges before you get to Bennington.
 The Arlington Green Covered Bridge is located off Vermont Route 313 in Arlington, Vermont.
 Built in 1852, this lattice truss bridge spans the Batten Kill River and has been listed on the National Register of Historic Places since 1973.